togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

   <figcaption>You Go Girl</figcaption>
 </figure>

 I think the "Given...when...then" terminology focuses on what's important a bit better than Triple-A, but it's minor and I always find that there's not a super-great distinction between the "Given" and "When" clauses.
-After all, setting up context could be seen as an action in itself and reflexively, the fact that an action has been performed **is** the context for making an assertion.
-Moreover, it's not exactly clear what the benefit of separating the two actually is.
+After all, setting up context could be seen as an action in itself and, reflexively, the fact that an action has been performed **is** the context for making an assertion.
+Moreover, it's not exactly clear what the actual benefit of separating the two is.

-So in the interest of simplicity, lets shorten it (and to be clear, I'm not the one who came up with this and I forget where I saw it first argued):
+So in the interest of simplicity, let's shorten it (and to be clear, I'm not the one who came up with this, and I forget where I saw it first argued):

 <figure class="tdd-terms">
   <p>When</p>